Origin

 Name Days

-- 13 July (Feast of Saint Benedict, associated with the Latin root of the name)
+- 13 July (Feast of Saint Benedict, relevant in Catholic communities)

 Name Pairings